← Illusions in the Boardroom

 The departure of context-rich engineers is not a retention problem but a structural failure.
 The organisation systematically selects against people who speak in mechanisms and failure modes, rewarding those who speak in roadmaps and strategic narrative.
 Each departure permanently destroys knowledge that was never captured in any artefact.

-Eight months after she leaves, a payment reconciliation job runs at 3 a.m. and produces twelve hundred incorrect records.
-Her replacement traces the failure to a caching behaviour in the document management service that manifests only under specific load conditions.
-He does not know that she encountered this exact failure twice, identified the root cause, and fixed it both times in under an hour.
-The warning she wrote in a draft document, and later deleted after no one responded to the first incident, is no longer available to him.
-He pages two colleagues.
-The incident runs until 6 a.m.
-The same failure recurs six weeks later.
+Eight months later, a payment reconciliation job runs at 3 a.m. and produces twelve hundred incorrect records.
+He traces the failure to a caching behaviour in the document management service that manifests only under specific load.
+He does not know that she had encountered it twice, identified the root cause, and fixed it in under an hour each time; the warning she drafted and later deleted, after no one responded to the first incident, is no longer available.
+The incident runs until 6 a.m. and recurs six weeks later, this time producing 214 incorrect records already included in a quarterly regulatory filing.
+The correction requires a formal amendment, explained as “a technical error in the reconciliation batch process.”
+The actual cause, that the organisation lost the only person who understood the failure mode and never captured what she knew, is not something the filing format accommodates.
+The regulatory file now records an organisation that could not explain its own payment process.
+What the organisation describes as a retention problem is a structural failure: the environment systematically selected against the transmission of accurate system context, destroying the knowledge that makes the organisation legible to itself.

 ...